joostflick/functional-programming/README.md

 ## Day 3

 Pushing the results to a javascript object using JSON.parse.
+The json I receive when doing a request is now a javascript array which is easier to manipulate.

 Once all results are in an array I can modify the results and choose to only display parts of it.